The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 This means conducting keyword research and finding a good keyword you wish to get ranked high in the SERPs and identifying which content piece is currently the best one out there around that very same term.

-The best piece of content is typically one that ranks very high – ideally as the first search engine result – and receives a lot of attention.
+The best piece of content is typically one that ranks very high – ideally as the first search engine result – and receives a lot of attention from its target audience.

 This would mean that it gets a good amount of organic search traffic, social media shares, comments, and – most importantly – a number of high quality backlinks.